 Explore the garden at Nunnington Hall

-Since 2002 Nunnington has been managed fully with organic principles.
+Our garden has been managed fully organically since 2002, reviving traditional horticultural methods whilst also embracing modern techniques and technology.
 You can see much of this work in practice as you explore the garden.
-This includes such things as a four bay composting system, wormery, fruit cages and organic vegetable patch.
+This includes such things as a four-bay composting system, a wormery, fruit cages and an organic vegetable patch.

 Each year we also pack sheep fleece around the base of our young fruit trees which acts as a fantastic organic mulch.
 Not only does it suppress the weed growth and help the soil to retain moisture, but slowly releases nutrients directly to the tree roots as the fleece decays.
 Not to mention the birds, mice and bumble-bees enjoy the opportunity of collecting luxurious bedding for their nests.

 Spring is starting to appear in the garden.
 Winter Aconites bring a welcome ray of sunshine to the borders and snowdrops are beginning to emerge.
 Soon the fruit trees in the orchard will blossom and bring an array of colours to the garden.

 The garden sits alongside the River Rye which plays host to much wildlife.
 Spend a while by the river and you may just catch a glimpse of brown trout, otters, kingfishers and swans.

 Grab a bite to eat or bring a picnic